Reviews 4,000+ verified REVIEWS

 1. Taxation: Non-residents are generally taxed only on their Australian-sourced income and not on their worldwide income.
 This can be advantageous for US citizens who have significant income outside of Australia.

-2. Investment Opportunities: Australia offers various investment opportunities for non-residents, especially in sectors like real estate and business.
+2. Investment opportunities: Australia offers various investment opportunities for non-residents, especially in sectors like real estate and business.

-3. Flexible Living: Non-residents can live in Australia for a part of the year and in the US (or elsewhere) for the rest, enjoying the best of both worlds.
+3. Flexible living: Non-residents can live in Australia for a part of the year and in the US (or elsewhere) for the rest, enjoying the best of both worlds.

-4. Educational Pursuits: Australia is home to several world-renowned universities.
+4. Educational pursuits: Australia is home to several world-renowned universities.
 US citizens can pursue higher education in Australia on student visas without becoming residents.

 Australian residency benefits